NegassaB/Axeereraa/README.md

 # Axeereraa (read in Qubbee)
-A simple stickynote java application that uses markdown.
+A simple sticky note java application that uses markdown.
 ## Features
 - [x] write a note
 - [x] delete a note